Education is our passport to the future,

 The Class Schedule BuildThe Class Schedule build is a process through which departments enter classes to be offered for the semester as well as assigning rooms and instructors to those classes.
 This enables students to register for classes using the PeopleSoft system and provides the data for the Web Schedule.

-- Schedule Building Timeline The official timeline for schedule building for the academic year.
+- Schedule Building Timeline (PDF) The official timeline for schedule building for the academic year.
 Lists all important dates associated with schedule building.

 - Classroom Set-up & Photos Information about each classroom arrangement and photos of each room.

 - Smart Classrooms (ATEC Site) List of smart classrooms and the equipment available in those rooms.